kevintpeng/Learn-Something-Every-Day/UWaterloo/CS247: Software Engineering Principles.md

 - `g++ -5 -std=14 -Wall`
 - overloading vs overriding

+### C++
+- Inheritance `class Base{}; class Derived : public Base {};`
+- Polymorphism is when we can use base class pointers to point to objects of any derived type `class Bear : public Animal {}`
+- Static Binding functions occurs at compile time
+- References act like pointers: `Node&`

+Initialization lists; setting values in body of constructor vs initialization list is slightly different `B() : a(3) {}`

+- references and const members cannot be set outside of the initialization list
+- any object not initialized in the initialization list will have its default constructor called (extra computation + side effects)
+  - one issue: values set in the initialization list are not constructed in the order of the list, but rather the order of definitions

+We cannot leave const variables uninitialized
+- `const int* x`
+- const references should be passed and returned from functions as const referneces
+  - more efficient (no copying), promise to compiler that original object will not be changed
+  - gives ability to pass literals & temp values, which means we won't change anything and thus won't need the literal to be assigned an address (think print function)

 ### [ADT Design](https://www.student.cs.uwaterloo.ca/~cs247/current/Lectures/02ADTDesign-1up.pdf)
 - user defined type, bundles together the range of possible values stored, and operations that can manipulate the varible
 - provides compiler ways to perform type assertions at compile time